United Way Funding Opportunities

 Please direct questions and inquiries to firstname.lastname@example.org.

 “United Way understands that we have to build partnerships with the people closest to the problems because they are the closest to the solutions.
-I hope and pray we get more companies and organizations in Charlotte to understand this, to latch on to more of these grassroots nonprofits and to continue to invest in our communities.” - Gemini Boyd, co-found Project B.O.L.T.
+I hope and pray we get more companies and organizations in Charlotte to understand this, to latch on to more of these grassroots nonprofits and to continue to invest in our communities.” - Gemini Boyd, co-founder Project B.O.L.T.

 GRANTS | MECKLENBURG COUNTY